himinocha/Spotify-Packet-Analysis/README.md

 ### Objective:
 > Can we classify Spotify packets?

-The high-level methodology of our research project encompasses the systematic collection of network data from the Spotify application.
-We will subsequently extract important features, apply classification models, and assess results based on precision and recall metrics.
+The high-level methodology of our research project encompasses the systematic collection of network data from the Spotify application and Web Browser.
+We will subsequently extract important features, apply classification models, and evaluate based on precision and recall as metrics.

 ### Data:
 > .pcap and .csv